nwhetsell/csound-api/README.md

 ln -s /Library/Frameworks/CsoundLib64.framework/Headers /usr/local/include/csound
 ```

-After you install Boost and Csound, you can install this package by entering in
+You can then install this package by entering in Terminal:
-Terminal:

 ```sh
 npm install csound-api